k12795g/classify-rv32i/README.md

   - None.
 The result matrix is populated in-place.

 ### Detailed Steps

-1. Initialize pointers and counters for iterating through the matrices.
+1. Perform parameter validation and initialize `s0` and `s1` as counters for the outer and inner loops, respectively.
-2. Use nested loops to compute the dot product for each element in the result matrix:
-   - For each row in the first matrix and each column in the second matrix, calculate the sum of products.
+2. In the outer loop, move the starting row of `M0` for each iteration.
+3. In the inner loop, use different columns of `M1` to compute the dot product with the same row from the outer loop, producing all results for one row of `D`.
-   - Store the computed value in the corresponding position in the result matrix.
+4. Store the computed values in `s2`, which corresponds to the respective location in `D`.
-3. Return from the function.

 ### Examples

 - Multiply a 2x3 matrix with a 3x2 matrix to get a 2x2 result matrix.
+- Perform a dot product between row 1 of `M0` and column 1 of `M1` to obtain the value for row 1, column 1 of `D`.

 ### Related Code